Two-dimensional diffusiophoretic colloidal banding: Optimizing the spatial and temporal design of solute sinks and sources: Results and discussion

 \section{Results and discussion}

-We begin our analysis with a dipole system, i.e., one source and one sink separated by a distance $d$; see Fig. \ref{fig2}(a).
-The evolution of 3000 particle trajectories, as determined by eqns \eqref{eq_solute_field_dim} and \eqref{eq_part_tracking_dim}, for sources and sinks with constant strength $\mathcal{J}(\tau) = 1$ and $\tilde{M}=0.5$ is provided in Fig. \ref{fig2}(b-d).
+We begin our analysis with a dipole system, i.e., one source and one sink separated by a distance $d = \frac{\Delta}{L}$; see Fig. \ref{fig2}(a).
+The evolution of 3000 particle trajectories, as determined by eqns \eqref{eq_solute_field_dim} and \eqref{eq_part_tracking_dim}, for sources and sinks with constant strength $\mathcal{J}(\tau) = \mathcal{H}(\tau)$ and $\tilde{M}=0.5$ is provided in Fig. \ref{fig2}(b-d) (some representative contours for $\tilde{c}(\mathbf{r}, t)$ are provided in Appendix \ref{sec: c_field}).
 The evolution of particle concentration $\tilde{n}(\bm{\tilde{r}},\tau)$ for identical parameters as determined by eqns \eqref{eq_solute_field_dim} and \eqref{eq_part_continuum_dim} is displayed in Fig. \ref{fig2}(e-g).
 In both the particle and continuum simulations, since $\tilde{M}>0$, particles are repelled from the sink and are attracted to the source, forming a depletion zone around the sink and enrichment zone around the source.
 As time increases, particles enrich around the source and the depletion zone increases in size.
 To quantify enrichment, $\Phi(\tau)$ is calculated using eqn \eqref{eq_fraction}.
+We used a volume-averaged approach for quantifying enrichment as it is related to the enrichment phenomena observed experimentally \cite{banerjee_long-range_2019}.
 Fig. \ref{fig2}(h) shows that the fraction increases monotonically in time as particles enrich near the source. $\Phi(\tau)$ calculated with discrete and continuum simulations are in quantitative agreement.
-Since the results of continuum simulations and particle tracking simulations are equivalent, for the remaining analysis, results from continuum simulations will be used. {} Fig. \ref{fig2}(h inset) reveals that smaller $d$ values possess a higher $\Phi(\tau)$ for early times.
+Since the results of continuum simulations and particle tracking simulations are equivalent, for the remaining analysis, results from continuum simulations will be used.
+While the particle tracking simulations provide a descriptive picture of particle trajectories, they are computationally more expensive than continuum simulations since they require a large number of particles ($\sim$3000 in our analysis) to compute statistically significant volume averages. {} Fig. \ref{fig2}(h inset) reveals that smaller $d$ values possess a higher $\Phi(\tau)$ for early times.
 In contrast, larger $d$ values display a higher $\Phi(\tau)$ at later times.
 We also compare these values with the enrichment from a single source, referred here as a monopole.
 At early times, the monopole provides the least enrichment, Fig \ref{fig2}(h inset).
 However, at long times, the monopole enrichment surpasses all dipoles.
 The time at which $\Phi(\tau)$ of the monopole overtakes $\Phi(\tau)$ of the dipoles is denoted as the crossover time, $\tau_c$.
 Fig. \ref{fig2}(i) shows a linear trend between $d^2$ and $\tau_c$.
+To explain the trends outlined above, we examine eqn \eqref{eq_part_continuum_dim} more carefully.
+First, we ignore diffusion as $\tilde{D} = 10^{-4}$.
+Next, we integrate eqn \eqref{eq_part_continuum_dim} over $\Omega_1$ (defined by the shaded region shown in Fig. \ref{fig2}a), and write